Data has taken over the world.

 - Reference the candidate’s domain experience, technical skills, work history, and other background details.
 And don’t forget to personalize your subject line for up to 50% better results.

-- Mention common backgrounds with your team such as education, career history, geographic location and mutual connections
+- Mention common backgrounds with your data science team or other team members, such as education, career history, geographic location, and mutual connections

-- Send 2-3 follow ups to connect with many more candidates — according to our own company recruitment data, two thirds of replies come from follow ups
+- Send 2-3 follow-ups to connect with many more candidates — according to our company recruitment data, two-thirds of replies come from follow-ups

 Passive candidate cold outreach template: ultimate edition